 Drug repurposing is one of the golden mines for AI-based technologies to drive value since a lot of data is already known about the drug in question.
 Repurposing previously known drugs or late-stage drug candidates towards new therapeutic areas is also a desired strategy for many biopharmaceutical companies as it presents less risk of unexpected toxicity or side effects in human trials, and, likely, less R&D spend.

 Conclusions: R&D outsourcing and M&A activity will be increasing in "AI for drug discovery" space

-With an increasing interest in AI-driven technologies among the leading biopharmaceutical companies, a strategic focus of pharma and biotech businesses will be further shifting towards R&D outsourcing and M&A activity as means to quickly get access to the required expertise and know-hows.
+With an increasing interest in AI-driven technologies among the leading pharmaceutical and biotech companies, a strategic focus of pharma and biotech businesses will be further shifting towards AI partnerships, R&D outsourcing, and M&A activity as means to quickly get access to the required expertise and know-hows.
 Complex nature of AI-based technologies, a need for costly and sophisticated IT infrastructure, a fast pace of progress in the field, and a relative scarcity of highly skilled data science specialists to support specialized machine learning research -- these are some of the key drivers of the ascending outsourcing trend.